-In 2014, my husband and I entered the wonderful world of beekeeping.
-We are able to catch wild swarms, ensure the health of the hives, watch the bees work, and have our garden pollinated by thousands of bees who live about 20 feet away.
+In 2014, I entered the wonderful world of beekeeping.
+Throughout this journey, I have been able to catch wild swarms, ensure the health of the hives, watch the bees work, and have our garden pollinated by thousands of bees who live about 20 feet away.
 The best part of beekeeping, though, is when we have the opportunity to extract honey from our hives!

 What You Need to Know About Extracting Honey

 Beekeeping has been an extremely rewarding venture for me.
 I am able to sell honey, give honey to my neighbors, and replace the majority of refined sugar in our diets with raw honey.
 Now, I want to walk you through the steps that I take to put gallons of this liquid gold on my family’s table and on the tables of our neighbors.

 Types of Honey Extractors

 There are a few different types of extractors available on the market.
 The first choice you need to make is between a tangential or a radial extractor.
 Then, you can decide if you want to go with a manual or electric model.

 This type of extractor holds frames with one side facing outward.
 It will hold 2-4 frames and spin one side at a time.
 Once the first side is finished, you stop spinning and flip the frames over to spin the other side.
 This is a good method for backyard beekeepers who don’t have to extract a large amount of honey at a time.

 Radial Honey Extractors

 Radial extractors can generally hold more frames than tangential extractors.
 The frames fit into the basket with the top of the frame facing out.
 This means that honey from both sides of the frame are extracted at the same time.

 Manual Honey Extractors